memgonzales/aniframe-language/browser/README.md

    npm run build
    ```

-1. Start the local server by running:
+1. Start the Django server by running:

    ```
    cd ../